 Employers need to make one comprehensive monthly contribution that equals 22% of payroll to a unified social insurance fund that covers pension, accident, temporary disability, and unemployment benefits.
 Employees do not make any contribution.

 Employees may retire and be entitled to a full pension at age 60 (men) or 55 ½ (women) with a minimum 30 years' coverage.
 The minimum age for women will gradually increase to 60 by 2021.
-Partial pensions are also available for certain employees who meet the age criteria and have coverage of 15 to 34 years of coverage for men or 15 to 29 years of coverage for women.
+Partial pensions are also available for certain employees who meet the age criteria and have a coverage of 15 to 34 years for men and 15 to 29 years for women.